wphicks/vectordb-benchmark/README.md

   :param prepare: search an existing collection without skipping data preparation

-  :param config: specify the absolute path of the configuration file, and only use this configuration file;  if not specified, all milvus_recall*.yaml in the configuration directory will be used.
+  :param config_name:     specify the name of the configuration file in the configurations directory,     and only use this configuration file;     if not specified, all milvus_recall*.yaml in the configuration directory will be used.

 Options:
-  --host TEXT               [default: localhost] --engine TEXT             [default: milvus] --dataset-name TEXT       [default: glove-25-angular] --prepare / --no-prepare  [default: prepare] --config TEXT
+  --host TEXT               [default: localhost] --engine TEXT             [default: milvus] --dataset-name TEXT       [default: glove-25-angular] --prepare / --no-prepare  [default: prepare] --config-name TEXT
   --help                    Show this message and exit.
 ```